MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 * Report page subscriptions are tied to the name of the report page.
 If you subscribe to a report page, and it gets renamed, you will have to re-create your subscription.
 * If you aren't able to use the subscription feature, contact your system administrator.
 Your organization may have disabled this feature.
 * Email subscriptions do not support most [Power BI visuals](../developer/visuals/power-bi-custom-visuals.md).
 The exception is those Power BI visuals that have been [certified](../developer/visuals/power-bi-custom-visuals-certified.md).
-* Email subscriptions do not support R-powered custom visuals at this time.
+* Email subscriptions do not support R-powered Power BI visuals at this time.
 * For dashboard subscriptions specifically, certain types of tiles are not yet supported.
 These include: streaming tiles, video tiles, custom web content tiles.
 * Subscriptions may fail on dashboards or reports with extremely large images due to email size limits.
 * Power BI automatically pauses refresh on datasets associated with dashboards and reports that haven't been visited in more than two months.
 However, if you add a subscription to a dashboard or report, it won't pause even if it goes unvisited.